-When your kids are play sports, you are going find yourself in the car – a lot.
+When your kids are playing sports, you are going to find yourself in the car – a lot.
 Especially if you have more than one kid involved in athletics.
 Honestly, you deserve a medal if this is you.
 You become their taxi to and from practices, games, and events.

 During certain seasons, you might feel like you live in the car some days.
 However, there are ways to make your life easier – even during those busy tournament weekends.